Thryrallo/Thryfy/README.md

 # Thryfy
 Thryfy is a youtube music song database with ~200.000 songs by 10.000 artist.
-It allows you to search songs by name or artist & creates a playlist based on a song choice.
+- It allows you to search songs by name or artist.
+- Autocmaitcally creates a playlist based on your song choice.

 ## Thryfy is a video player extension
 The Prefab is made in way that it uses an adapter pattern to connect to video players.